dennisorellana2/dennisorellana2/README.md

 ### Hi, my name is Dennis.

-## I'm a data analytics graduated student looking for an entry-level data science or data engineer position.
+## I'm a data analytics graduated student looking for an entry-level data science/data analyst or data engineer position.

 - 🔭 I’m currently working on AWS certification and Hackathon.
 - 🌱 I’m currently learning AWS and Power BI.